 - Current CPR/BLS certification

 The Neurological Physical Therapy Residency Program consist of 107 hours of educational content (approximately 51 of which will be through independent learning experiences and 12 hours of testing for residents only), a minimum of 150 hours of direct collaborative learning with the supervising mentor, and at least 1,200 hours of direct patient care.
-This program is credentialed by the American Physical Therapy Association as a post professional residency program for physical therapists in neurologic physical therapy.
+This Residency Program is credentialed by the American Physical Therapy Association as a post-professional residency program for physical therapists in neurologic physical therapy.

-Tuition cost for the residency program is $1,600.
-UT Southwestern employs the residents from February 2014 through February 2015 with a salary commensurate with the resident’s qualifications and experience.
+Tuition cost for the Residency Program is $1,600.
+UT Southwestern employs the residents from February of the first year through February of the next year with a salary commensurate with the resident’s qualifications and experience.
 Standard benefits for the job description apply and includes things such as continuing education, full medical and liability insurance coverage, and accrued paid time off.
 Other costs such as textbooks and journal subscriptions will be the responsibility of the resident.
-Continued employment beyond the residency program year cannot be guaranteed.
+Continued employment beyond the year cannot be guaranteed.

 Benefits to the Participant

 The future of physical therapy depends upon our increasing professional stature and ability to function on an independent level as an autonomous profession.
 UT Southwestern School of Physical Therapy is interested in helping the APTA attain its Vision 2020 by providing thorough post-professional curricula that result in highly trained clinicians.
-The residency program is being offered to accommodate those licensed clinicians who are motivated to achieve this level of training and expertise.
-Successful completion of the residency program will fulfill the educational and credentialing requirements for future fellowship opportunities.
+The Neurological Physical Therapy Residency Program is being offered to accommodate those licensed clinicians who are motivated to achieve this level of training and expertise.
+Successful completion of the Residency Program will fulfill the educational and credentialing requirements for future fellowship opportunities.

-Completion of this residency will give the therapist clinical tools and problem-solving ability needed to be on the leading edge of where our profession is advancing.
+Completion of this Residency will give the therapist clinical tools and problem-solving ability needed to be on the leading edge of where our profession is advancing.
 It will also equip the therapist to be a resource for developing clinical excellence in other therapists.
-Our profession is moving toward residency-based training as a standard and this residency provides an opportunity to participate in that standard.
+Our profession is moving toward residency-based training as a standard and this Residency Program provides an opportunity to participate in that standard.

 Instructional Level: Advanced